ChristophSheep/christophreif.github.io/cel.md

 title: Cell
 ---

-# Draft of (i/o) cell paradigm
+# i/o cells paradigm - draft

-Following sentences define the paradigm of so called cells.
+Following sentences define the paradigm of so called [i/o](https://en.wikipedia.org/wiki/Input/output) cells.

+According to [i/o](https://en.wikipedia.org/wiki/Input/output) devices. see [Asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O)

-Each cell is ...
+Each cell is ..

- * is independent
+ * .. is independent
- * is simple and stupid
+ * .. is simple and stupid
- * does not know that there are other cells
+ * .. does not know that there are other cells
- * has no side effects
+ * .. has no side effects
- * has its own memory
+ * .. has its own memory
- * has 0 to N inputs
+ * .. has 0 to N inputs
- * has 0 to 1 outputs (or M outputs)
+ * .. has 0 to 1 outputs (or M outputs)
- * calculates the output from the inputs
+ * .. calculates the output from the inputs
- * runs parallel, but concurrent to other cells
+ * .. runs parallel, but concurrent to other cells
- * has 0 to N in connections to other cells
+ * .. has 0 to N in connections to other cells
- * has 0 to M output connections to other cells
+ * .. has 0 to M output connections to other cells

+Note: the output could be the input of a cell but not at the same time, only t+1.
+So the output at time t can be the input of a cell at t+1.
+Cells lives in time.

 There are a huge amount of cells that are connected together.